datakind/GIFFLIP/README.md

-Gifflip is a tool developped using Processing (http://processing.org).
+Gifflip is a tool developed with Processing (http://processing.org).

 It turns your animated gifs into flip books.